banner

 Honey as medicine

-A study published in the medical journal BMJ Evidence Based Medicine noted that honey has antimicrobial properties and it helped improve symptoms of upper respiratory tract infections, providing a widely available and cheap alternative to antibiotics.
+A study published in the medical journal BMJ Evidence Based Medicine noted that honey has antimicrobial properties and helped improve symptoms of upper respiratory tract infections, providing a widely available and cheap alternative to antibiotics.

-Note: Health Canada warns: “Only give honey to healthy children over one year of age.”
+Note: Health Canada warns, “Only give honey to healthy children over one year of age.”

 Advertisement